-The filing of this annual report on Form 20-F has been delayed due to the late finalization of our U.S. Generally Accepted Accounting Principles ("U.S. GAAP") financial statements for the year ended December 31, 2004 and time required to complete the audit of these financial statements.
-The audit of our U.S. GAAP financial statements for the year ended December 31, 2004 commenced only in the fall of 2005 due to the late filing of our annual report on Form 20-F for the year ended December 31, 2003, which was made with the U.S. Securities and Exchange Commission (the "SEC") on July 14, 2005.
-The late filing of our annual report on Form 20-F for the year ended December 31, 2003 was caused by an investigation into certain transactions identified by our independent auditor, Ernst & Young LLC ("Ernst & Young"), in the course of the audit of our U.S. GAAP financial statements for the year ended December 31, 2003.
-As Ernst & Young conducted their audit for the year ended December 31, 2003, they identified weaknesses in our control environment, some of which had also been noted by ZAO PricewaterhouseCoopers Audit ("PricewaterhouseCoopers"), their predecessor, and reported in our annual reports on Form 20-F for prior periods.
-In addition, Ernst & Young identified certain transactions the nature and business purposes of which were not immediately apparent.
+The filing of this annual report on Form 20-F has been delayed due to the late finalization of our U.S. Generally Accepted Accounting Principles ("U.S. GAAP") financial statements for the year ended December 31, 2005.

+Our annual report on Form 20-F for the year ended December 31, 2004 was filed with the U.S. Securities and Exchange Commission (the "SEC") on June 26, 2006.
+The late filing of our annual report on Form 20-F for the year ended December 31, 2004 resulted from the late filing of our annual report on Form 20-F for the year ended December 31, 2003, which was filed with the SEC on July 14, 2005.
+The late filing of our annual report on Form 20-F for the year ended December 31, 2003 was caused by an investigation of certain transactions identified by our independent auditor, Ernst & Young LLC ("Ernst & Young"), in the course of the audit of our U.S. GAAP financial statements for the year ended December 31, 2003.

+As Ernst & Young conducted the audit for the year ended December 31, 2003, they identified weaknesses in our control environment and certain transactions the nature and business purposes of which were not immediately apparent.
 Ernst & Young notified the Audit Committee of the Board of Directors (the "Audit Committee") and advised them to retain independent counsel to conduct an investigation of these transactions.
-Our Audit Committee retained Kennedys as its independent legal counsel to conduct the investigation.
+Our Audit Committee retained Kennedys, an English law firm ("Kennedys"), as its independent legal counsel to conduct the investigation.
 Based on the documentation, information and evidence obtained by it, Kennedys' investigation, completed in April 2005, found no evidence of fraud but also found that our control environment (including our maintenance of books and records and internal controls) was inadequate under the applicable requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

 We have taken and continue to take certain remedial measures to deal with these inadequacies.
-See "Item 3-Risk Factors-Risks Relating to the Company-Our independent registered public accounting firm reported material weaknesses in our internal controls and we may not be able to remedy these material weaknesses or prevent future weaknesses" and "Item 15-Controls and Procedures."
+See "Item 3-Key Information-Risk Factors-Risks Relating to the Company-Our independent registered public accounting firm reported material weaknesses in our internal controls and we may not be able to remedy these material weaknesses or prevent future weaknesses" and "Item 15-Controls and Procedures."

-We revised our estimate of the net oil reserves as of January 1, 2005, as set out in the revised report issued by Miller and Lents, Ltd. ("Miller and Lents") on March 20, 2006 (the "Revised Reserves Report"), furnished to the SEC on Form 6-K on March 28, 2006.
-The revised report reflected a change in our oil price to U.S.\$17.47 per barrel (rather than the price of U.S.\$21.53 per barrel that had previously been used) and a change in the ownership interest in our Stepnoozerskoye and Yelginskoye fields.
-As a result, the estimate of our total proved reserves, previously 5,962.6 million barrels ("mmbbl"), was revised to 5,801.1 mmbbl through the economic lives of our licensed fields, and the estimate of our total proved reserves through the current license expiration was revised from 1,499.1 mmbbl to 1,476.1 mmbbl, as presented in the Revised Reserves Report.
-This revision may affect our future net revenues subsequent to January 1, 2005.
-See "Exhibit 15.1-Report of Reserve Consultants, Miller and Lents, Ltd., dated March 20, 2006."